 Iran's foreign policy is focused on urging the European countries to continue providing Iran with the economic benefits of the JCPOA in the wake of the May 2018 Trump Administration pullout from that accord.
-The EU is struggling with that effort, insofar as European countries have substantial engagement in the U.S. economy and are reluctant to risk that business to maintain economic ties to Iran.
-Still, Rouhani and his subordinates regularly visit European capitals and engage European leaders, daily flights from several European countries to Iran continue, and many Iranian students attend European universities.
+The EU is struggling with that effort, insofar as European companies have substantial engagement in the U.S. economy and do not want to jeopardize that business to maintain economic ties to Iran.
+At the same time, while criticizing Iran's provocative actions such as the September 14, 2019 attack on Saudi energy infrastructure, the European leaders are urging the Trump Administration to seek a political solution to U.S.-Iran tensions, and several European leaders are seeking to mediate that solution.
+The EU countries are also urging Iran to come back into full compliance with the JCPOA amid reports the EU participants are considering using the dispute resolution mechanism of the JCPOA to potentially snap back all Iran sanctions.